miripiruni/frontdesk/README.md

 - [devdocs.io](http://devdocs.io) — HTML, CSS, DOM, DOM Events, JavaScript, jQuery
 - [overapi.com](http://overapi.com) — Collecting All Cheat Sheets
 - [Bento](http://www.bentobox.io) — Everything you need to know about web development.
 Neatly packaged.
-- [Superherojs.com](http://superherojs.com) - This site is a continuously updated list of articles that help explain the syntax of JavaScript, how to organize your projects, how to test your code, and what's on the horizon.
+- [Superherojs.com](http://superherojs.com) - This site is a continuously updated list of articles that help explain the syntax of JavaScript, how to organize your projects, how to test your code, and what’s on the horizon.
 - [JSBooks](http://jsbooks.revolunet.com) - JSBooks the best free JavaScript books/resources
 - [WebPlatform.org](http://www.webplatform.org) - Open community of developers building resources for a better web, regardless of brand, browser or platform